aaronspring/test_website/index.md

 ## Description

-The World Meteorological Organisation (WMO) Science and Innovation Department, in collaboration with the Services and Infrastructure Departments, plans to hold an open competition to explore new services based on AI methods and applied to the WWRP/WCRP subseasonal to seasonal (S2S) project database.
-Moreover, as the  newly formed Research Board of WMO identified Artificial Intelligence (AI) as a key research topic in weather and climate science for the upcoming years, this competition will foster this approach by specifically encouraging the use of AI tools to extract valuable information from the S2S database.
-The innovation coming out of this competition supports the goals and action areas of the S2S and WWRP implementation plan as well as the WCRP Strategic Plan.
-The winning entries will push the frontiers of weather and climate science within the WMO framework and as such support the United Nations Sustainable Development Goals (UN SDGs).
+The World Meteorological Organization (WMO) is launching an open prize challenge to improve current forecasts of precipitation and temperature from today’s best computational fluid dynamical models 3 to 6 weeks  into the future using Artificial Intelligence and/or Machine Learning techniques.
+The challenge is organised by the World Weather Research Programme ([WWRP](https://community.wmo.int/activity-areas/wwrp))/World Climate Research Programme ([WCRP](https://www.wcrp-climate.org/)) Subseasonal-to-Seasonal Prediction Project ([S2S Project](http://s2sprediction.net/)), in collaboration with Swiss Data Science Center ([SDSC](https://datascience.ch/renku/)) and European Centre for Medium-Range Weather Forecasts ([ECMWF](https://www.ecmwf.int/)).

+Improved sub-seasonal to seasonal (S2S) forecast skill would benefit multiple user sectors immensely, including water, energy, health, agriculture and disaster risk reduction.
+The creation of an extensive database of S2S model forecasts has provided a new opportunity to apply the latest developments in machine learning to improve S2S prediction of temperature and precipitation forecasts up to 6 weeks ahead, with focus on biweekly averaged conditions around the globe.

+The competition will be implemented on the platform of Renkulab which hosts all the codes and scripts.
+The training and verification data will be easily accessible from the [European Weather Cloud](https://github.com/ecmwf-lab/climetlab-s2s-ai-challenge) and relevant access scripts will be provided to the participants.
+All the codes and forecasts of the challenge will be made open access after the end of the competition.

 This is the landing page of the competition presenting static information about the competition and a continously updating leaderboard.
 For code examples and how to contribute, please visit the contribution template repository [renkulab.io](https://renkulab.io/projects/aaron.spring/s2s-ai-challenge-template/).

 ## Timeline

-- 29th April 2021: Announcement of the competition
+- 3rd May 2021: Announcement of the competition
-- 1st June 2021: Start of the competition (First contributions are accepted) <!-- registration: https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform form available -->
+- 1st June 2021: Start of the competition (First date for submissions) <!-- registration: https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform form available -->
-- 31st October 2021: End of the competition (Last date for contributions)
+- 31st October 2021: End of the competition (Final date for submissions)
-- November 2021: every participant makes repository public
-- early December 2021: Announcement of the winners
+- 15th December 2021: Announcement of the winners

 ## Prize

-Prizes are issued for the top three contributions beating the re-calibrated ECMWF benchmark:
+Prizes are issued for the top three submissions beating the re-calibrated ECMWF benchmark:

-1. 15000 CHF
+- Winner team: 15000 CHF
-2. 10000 CHF
+- 2nd team: 10000 CHF
-3. 5000 CHF
+- 3rd team:  5000 CHF

-The 3rd prize is reserved for the top contribution from developing or least developed country or small island states as per the [UN list (see table C, F, H p.166ff)](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf).
-If such a contribution is already among the top 2, any third contribution will get the 3rd prize.
+The 3rd prize is reserved for the top submission from developing or least developed country or small island states as per the [UN list (see table C, F, H p.166ff)](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf).
+If such a submissions is already among the top 2, any third submission will get the 3rd prize.

-The organizers thank [WWRP](https://community.wmo.int/activity-areas/wwrp) and the S2S Trust Fund for providing the money of the prize.

 ## Evaluation

 The objective of the competition is to improve week 3+4 and 5+6 subseasonal global probabilistic 2m temperature and total precipitation forecasts issued in the year 2020 by using Machine Learning/Artificial Intelligence.

-The evaluation will be continuously performed by a `scorer` bot on renkulab.io, following [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/verification_RPSS.ipynb).
+The evaluation will be continuously performed by a `scorer` bot on renkulab.io, following [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/). <!-- verification_RPSS.ipynb -->
 Submissions are evaluated on the Ranked Probability Score (`RPS`) between the ML-based forecasts and ground truth CPC [temperature](http://iridl.ldeo.columbia.edu/SOURCES/.NOAA/.NCEP/.CPC/.temperature/.daily/) and accumulated [precipitation](http://iridl.ldeo.columbia.edu/SOURCES/.NOAA/.NCEP/.CPC/.UNIFIED_PRCP/.GAUGE_BASED/.GLOBAL/.v1p0/.extREALTIME/.rain) observations based on pre-computed observations-based terciles.
 This `RPS` is compared to the re-calibrated real-time 2020 ECMWF forecasts into the Ranked Probability Skill Score (`RPSS`).

 `RPS` is calculated with the open-source package [xskillscore](https://xskillscore.readthedocs.io/en/latest) over all 2020 `forecast_reference_time`s: